zeromev/zeromev.github.io/technical.md

 | [api server](#api-server)         | provides compact MEV data to the web client                                      |
 | [web client](#web-client)         | single page application drawing data from the api server and third parties       |

+# change log

+[See here](/change) to review changes to our data and methodology over time.

 # extractor service

 The extractor service is designed to run locally on full Ethereum nodes which it connects to via both RPC and Websockets.